cybermaggedon/ixbrl-reporter/README.md

 ## Configuration

-All the configuration is in YAML, and there are various configuration files which are linked together:
+All the configuration is in YAML, and there are various configuration files which are linked together.
+If the templates work for you, you should only have to change `config.yaml` and `metadata.yaml`.

 - `config.yaml` is the top-level configuration file which imports the other configuration files.
 Of interest, is the `accounts` section which specifies which GnuCash file to use.
 There is also a `report` setting